 The sensor, shown here on a cow's tooth, detects bacteria in the body and passes a signal to a nearby receiver.
 (Photo by Michael McAlpine)

 Designing the antenna was one of the project's challenges.
 The gold coil needs to be big enough to transmit a readable signal, but small enough to fit within the sensor's compact footprint.
 The team was able to attach the current version of the system to a cow's tooth; reducing the size of the sensor in order to fit onto a human's tooth would require further work.

 "Typically, the quality with which you can transmit depends on the size of the antenna," said Verma, an assistant professor of electrical engineering.
 The researchers had to deal with the small size of the antenna by choosing geometry for the coil that resulted in sufficient coupling between an external reading unit and the device — this was achieved through a series of concentric twists.

 The current design allows for detection at a relatively short but practical distance, roughly a centimeter.
 Verma said if longer range was needed for other applications, modifications could be developed for the system.

 The researchers said one of the key developments of the research was the use of graphene with a biocompatible base, in this case silk.
 Current biosensors tend to be relatively rigid and heavy, and they are often uncomfortable for patients.
 In large part, that is a result of sensors' base material, called a substrate.

-In addition to its flexibility and biocompatibility, the solubility of silk meant that it could wash away with water or from the body’s enzymes.
+In addition to its flexibility and biocompatibility, the solubility of silk meant that it could wash away with water or be dissolved by the body's enzymes.

 The team plans to conduct further studies to better understand the adhesion between the tooth enamel and the graphene sensor with the goal of achieving a longer-lasting bond and enhancing the longevity of the system.
 One of the challenges for a dental system is protecting the sensor from inadvertent damage from things like brushing.